kalyangcp123/test_example/README.md

 		c.
 Fill the details of Phone Number and Message text

 	v.  created the darg_an_email(Defination) to perform all the below operations
 		a.
-Drag component “Send an email” from the left module and join line from “Not sent” output port.Also fill all the                           details of the mail
+Drag component “Send an email” from the left module and join line from “Not sent” output port.
+		b.
+Also fill all the details of the mail

         vi. created the exit_app_sent_sms(Defination) to perform all the below operations

 		a.
 Click on component “Basic” on left Module and drag “Exit App” joining to “Sent” output port of Sent an sms  box